litanli/configs/keybinds/README.md

 left_option : left_control

 ## AutoHotkey
-Run the included .ahk file as a background process (just install AutoHotkey and open the file.
-Windows should recognize AutoHotkey as the default application for .ahk file extensions and run the file as a background process.)
+Install AutoHotkey and open the included .ahk file.
+Windows should recognize AutoHotkey as the default application for the .ahk file extension and run the AutoHotkey script as a background process.